 - 1. Completion of all required curriculum with a minimum cumulative GPA of 3.00; a grade of C- or lower will not count toward meeting graduation requirements - 2.
 Satisfactory completion of the Capstone course and project requirements.
-This may be completed in NURS6423 & NURS6523 or the extension course NURS6623\ - 3.
-A minimum residency (i.e. taken from OKWU) of one year and at least 24 credit hours completed at OKWU - 4.
-All graduation requirements completed in no more than five years after the date of the first MSN course taken at OKWU - 5.
-Approval of the OKWU Faculty

-6. Payment of all tuition and fees
+This may be completed in NURS6423 & NURS6523 or the extension course NURS6623 - 3.
+Completion of all required experiential learning clinical hours documented in Typhon - 4.
+A minimum residency (i.e., taken from OKWU) of one year and at least 24 credit hours completed at OKWU - 5.
+All graduation requirements completed in no more than five years after the date of the first MSN course taken at OKWU - 6.
+Approval of the OKWU Faculty - 7.
+Payment of all tuition and fees